Performance, Reliability and Emissions Reduction in Waste Incinerators.

 At the meeting in Prague, June 2016, results were presented of a benchmark study on the availability of WtE plants.
 Data from 208 lines processing 2750 tonnes of waste per hour has been gathered.
 Results from availability, unplanned outage and overall equipment effectiveness are available.
 Further it shows clearly different maintenance strategies (time between planned stops and length of planned).

-In spring 2019 this survey has been updated.
+In 2019 this survey has been updated.
 Data from 248 lines were collected.
 Results from availability, unplanned outage , length of stops are available as function of e.g. capacity, thermal load.
 The general resulst are available for Prewin members.
 This year the survey will be updated and general results will be presented at the upcoming Prewin meeting in Bologna.

 In 2017 a survey on maintenance costs was conducted.
 The results were shared among the operators who completed the survey.
 In 2020 this survey has been updated.
 Data from 91 plants was gathered and analysed.
 General results are available for Prewin members.
 This year this survey will be updated and general results were presented at one of the upcoming Prewin meetings.